-For admission to the accountancy major, a student must have a cumulative GPA of 2.65 (4.00 scale) or higher on all completed undergraduate college credit and a 2.65 GPA (or above) on the 23 semester hours of HČBPS preadmission courses.
+For admission to the accountancy major, a student must have a cumulative GPA of 2.65 (4.00 scale) or higher on all completed undergraduate college credit and a 2.65 GPA (or above) on the 24 semester hours of SoBA preadmission courses.
+To graduate with a BSBA, major in Accountancy, a student must have a cummulative GPA of 2.65 or higher.
 Any exceptions to this policy must be approved by the School of Accountancy Chair.